 - ii) Suitable fire extinguishing equipment should be maintained in a state of readiness for instant use.
-Such equipment may consist of water bottles, hose or portable extinguisher depending upon the nature and quantity of the combustible material exposed. - iii) Equipment should not be used within 35 feet of combustibles or if impracticable, combustibles should be protected with flame resistant covers or otherwise shielded with metal or flame-resistant guards or curtains. - iv) If combustible materials such as paper clippings, wood shavings or solvent soaked rags are on the floor, the floor should be swept clean for a radius of 35 feet. - v) Combustible materials should be kept wet or protected by fire resistant shields. - vi) If necessary, a Fire Watch should be provided to watch for sparks or slag that may fall through cracks, doors or other openings. - vii) Openings shall be protected at all times during hot work operations. - viii) Firewatchers should have fire-extinguishing equipment readily available and be trained in its use. - ix) A Fire Watch should be maintained for at least a half-hour after completion of welding or cutting operations to detect and extinguish possible smoldering fires. - x) When are welding is to be suspended for any substantial period of time, such as during lunch or overnight, all electrodes should be removed from holders and the holders carefully located so that accidental contact cannot occur, and the machine should be disconnected from the power source. - xi) Compressed gas cylinders should be secured at all times.
+Such equipment may consist of water bottles, hose or portable extinguisher depending upon the nature and quantity of the combustible material exposed. - iii) Equipment should not be used within 35 feet of combustibles or if impracticable, combustibles should be protected with flame resistant covers or otherwise shielded with metal or flame-resistant guards or curtains. - iv) If combustible materials such as paper clippings, wood shavings or solvent soakedrags are on the floor, the floor should be swept clean for a radius of 35 feet. - v) Combustible materials should be kept wet or protected by fire resistant shields. - vi) If necessary, a Fire Watch should be provided to watch for sparks or slag that mayfall through cracks, doors or other openings. - vii) Openings shall be protected at all times during hot work operations. - viii) Firewatchers should have fire-extinguishing equipment readily available and be trained in its use. - ix) A Fire Watch should be maintained for at least a half-hour after completion of welding or cutting operations to detect and extinguish possible smoldering fires. - x) When arc welding is to be suspended for any substantial period of time, such as during lunch or overnight, all electrodes should be removed from holders and the holders carefully located so that accidental contact cannot occur, and the machine should be disconnected from the power source. - xi) Compressed gas cylinders should be secured at all times. - xii) Protection from arc welding rays, worker or other persons adjacent to the welding areas shall be protected from the rays by noncombustible or flameproof screens or shields or shall be required to wear appropriate goggles.